Greeks aghast as far-right party wins votes - but whose?

 Party members ordered journalists to stand to attention for Mihaloliakos and those who refused were expelled.

-"Acting like bouncers, they showed their true colours," the Athens Union of Journalists said.
+"Acting like bouncers, they showed their true colors," the Athens Union of Journalists said.
 "We are not afraid of you.
 We will reveal your role.
 You will not have your way."

 The party dismissed the incident as a prank.